You need to know the phrases for opening and closing a letter for the General Training Task One.

 Each of these open and close in a different way.

-As you'll see below though, you are given all or some of your phrase for opening the letter in the prompt.
+As you'll see below though, you are given all or some of your phrases for opening the letter in the prompt.
 However, you must decide how to close the letter.

-Making sure you know the right phrases and use them for opening a closing a letter is very important.
+Making sure you know the right phrases and using them for opening or closing a letter is very important.

 It's easy to rush and forget or just not use one thinking that it won't really matter as the content of the letter is the most important thing.